markhudsonn/csc2034-wordle-project/report/log.md

 Changed asserts line by line so each has more meaningful error message

+assumed that dont need to check word isn't digits etc as it won't be in the word list

+1 assumption about get hint is number of occurances of a letter, e.g. if there are 2 a's in the word, the hint returned will be more likely to be a.

+I added extra pre conditions and post conditions to new check_guess.
+Didn't bother for check_letter as new check_guess made it redundant.

+Also added more meaningful messages to all asserts so that if they fail, the user knows what went wrong.

+Assumed that player can guess same word multiple times

+Maybe I should have done a formal specification?

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess